pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-singletons.md

 This can be used when the singleton requires asynchronous access to a resource for initialization, such as to a webpage or a configuration file.

 ## Accessing the global instance

+The global instance can be accessed using the static `Instance` property.
+In components derived from `UxrSingleton<T>`, this will ensure that a singleton is present in the scene.
+If no singleton was pre-instantiated in the scene, a new singleton will be created and registered as the global singleton of that type.